OpenLiberty/iguide-bulkhead/finish/README.txt

 value=5 and waitingTaskQueue=5.
 These values indicate that after 5 concurrent chat requests reach the VFA service, the next 5 concurrent chat requests are added to the waiting queue.

-The BankServiceWithFallback.java file also contains the @Fallback annotation.
+The BankService.java file also contains the @Fallback annotation.
 The ServiceFallbackHandler.java file contains the fallback class that is identified by the
 @Fallback annotation.
 The fallback class is invoked when the maximum limit of concurrent requests is reached and the wait queue is full.
 When the fallback runs, a message displays